-Discover how machine learning can help insurers automate data extraction and retrieve key information from PDFs within a few seconds.
+Learn how machine learning can help insurers automate data extraction from PDFs and extract key information from them within seconds.

-Insurance data is a real goldmine for insurance companies and insurtechs.
-Policy submissions, claims and complaints, cost evaluations, contracts, expert and health reports — all this gets documented in everyday business operations.
+Data extraction claims processing is a real goldmine for insurance companies and insurtechs.
+Policy submissions, claims, complaints, cost evaluations, contracts, expert and health reports — all this gets documented in everyday business operations.

 Unfortunately, at least 80% of this data is collected and stored in unstructured formats, PDFs included.
 This complicates access to insurance data and, thus, affects decision-making and makes this process longer.

-As a subfield of AI, machine learning (ML) can help insurers automate data extraction and retrieve key information from PDFs in a matter of seconds.
+As a subfield of AI, data extraction in machine learning (ML) can help insurers automate data extraction and retrieve key information from PDFs in a matter of seconds.
 Underwriters and insurance agents will get quick access to critical data, without the need to go through thousands of pages manually.

 What is information extraction in insurance?